Significant progress for Hoboken’s continuous, public waterfront park, first proposed by FBW in 1990, will be made in 2023

-Construction of a 2.5-acre waterfront park at the north end of Hoboken at the Weehawken Cove will begin this spring.
+Construction of a 2.5-acre waterfront park at the north end of Hoboken at the Weehawken Cove has started.
 This will be the first major addition to Hoboken’s riverfront park since Maxwell Place Park was established in 2007.

 The Fund for a Better Waterfront (FBW) first proposed the concept for a contiguous, public park along Hoboken’s Hudson River shoreline in 1990 before any development had taken place along the waterfront.
 Major progress was achieved early on, in the 1990s, with the creation of Sinatra Park and then the parks at the South Waterfront, adding over 12 acres of public open space to this densely populated urban community.